redis/redis-doc/topics/cluster-spec.md

 * A set of hash slots served by the node.
 * Last time we sent a PING packet using the cluster bus.
 * Last time we received a PONG packet in reply.
+* The time at which we flagged the node as failing.
 * The number of slaves of this node.
 * The master node ID, if this node is a slave (or 0000000... if it is a master).

-All this information is available using the `CLUSTER NODES` command that can be sent to all the nodes in the cluster, both master and slave nodes.
+Soem of this information is available using the `CLUSTER NODES` command that can be sent to all the nodes in the cluster, both master and slave nodes.

 The following is an example of output of CLUSTER NODES sent to a master